Rarely Asked Questions

 Using a neutral gray color may be intended to fill in for an unknown color.
 On the other hand, I believe that using a black background (or equivalently glass with a gap behind it) is the best and safest testing technique for clear film using white ink as a background for the bar code.

-We have customer that is asking for a reverse code.
+We have a customer that is asking for a reverse code.
 It appears that the bars are the light color and the spaces are the dark color.
 We have not done this.
 Is it possible?
-Do the scanners then recognize the dark area as quite space?
+Do the scanners then recognize the dark area as quiet space?
 If this is possible; would we then just need to adjust the reduction for codes like this?

-Most bar code symbologies specify which elements should be light and which should be dark.
+Most barcode symbologies specify which elements should be light and which should be dark.
 For example, a UPC code begins with a light quiet zone followed by a guard bar pattern which begins with a bar.
-Since most bar codes are printed on light colored backgrounds they usually begin and end with a dark bar.
+Since most barcodes are printed on light colored backgrounds they usually begin and end with a dark bar.

-Scanners will generally not read a bar code if it is printed in inverse colors.
-Of course, the inverse colors are sometimes encountered in pre-press on negative films and our verifiers can be set to recognize a bar code that is printed in reverse colors.
-But, such a bar code, if having reverse colors in its final form, would be incorrect and not readable by most scanners.
+Scanners will generally not read a barcode if it is printed in inverse colors.
+Of course, the inverse colors are sometimes encountered in pre-press on negative films and our verifiers can be set to recognize a barcode that is printed in reverse colors.
+But, such a barcode, if having reverse colors in its final form, would be incorrect and not readable by most scanners.

 When printing on a dark background, it is necessary and correct to print the light elements (the spaces) with a light colored ink.
 Then, the dark background serves as the bars.
-This would not be a reverse color bar code; only the process of producing it is opposite of the typical process.
+This would not be a reverse color barcode; only the process of producing it is opposite of the typical process.

-If your customer has a special reason to print the bar code in reverse, they should understand that such a bar code is not in conformance with industry standards and will not be read by most scanners.
-Perhaps that is their goal
+If your customer has a special reason to print the bar code in reverse, they should understand that such a barcode is not in conformance with industry standards and will not be read by most scanners.
+Perhaps that is their goal – maybe they have a special scanner that is programmed to recognize these barcodes for a special application.

-In such a case, you can set the Webscan TruCheck into a mode to check a bar code in an “Inverse Image” mode in which it expects the bars to be light and the and the spaces to be dark.
+In such a case, you can set the Webscan TruCheck into a mode to check a barcode in an “Inverse Image” mode in which it expects the bars to be light and the and the spaces to be dark.

-Why are my bar code grades varying even though the measured parameter values seem to be essentially the same every time?
+Why are my barcode grades varying even though the measured parameter values seem to be essentially the same every time?

 You are noticing some variability in the overall resulting grade average and are noticing the range of values obtained for the individual parameters.
 The range for the individual parameters is very tight, and these results are considered very consistent.
-Note that the tolerances allowed with the ISO specifications are +-8 on DECODABILITY, SYMBOL CONTRAST and DEFECT and as you can see our measurements are tighter than this range of 16 levels.
+Note that the tolerances allowed with the ISO specifications are +-8 on DECODABILITY, SYMBOL CONTRAST, and DEFECT and as you can see our measurements are tighter than this range of 16 levels.

 The fact that relatively small variations in the measured values of the parameters can have a profound impact on the overall grade is a direct consequence of the way the overall grade is computed according to the spec.
-On each scan the parameters are assigned a grade level based on measured value.
+On each scan, the parameters are assigned a grade level based on measured value.
 For example, if Symbol Contrast is between 50 and 62 it will get a B grade (equivalent to the number 3).
 The important thing to notice is that the values of several of your parameters can cross over the boundaries between grade levels.
 For example, the boundary between C and D for DEC (decodability) is at 37.
-So any time decodability is measured at 38 it will be a C but anytime it is measured at 36 it will be a D. Even a very small change in the actual value can result in a severe change in the assigned grade.
+So any time decodability is measured at 38 it will be a C, but anytime it is measured at 36 it will be a D. Even a very small change in the actual value can result in a severe change in the assigned grade.

 The actual grade result is thereby dependent upon the number of scans that fall on either side of the boundary which is somewhat random.
-I recommend that you concentrate instead on the consistency of the parameter values, and note when they are close to a grade boundary.
+I recommend that you concentrate instead on the consistency of the parameter values and note when they are close to a grade boundary.

 In order to consistently produce symbols that obtain passing (typically C) grades it is important to keep the print quality sufficient for all of the parameters to be above the minimum value for a C grade, taking into account the variability in both the printing process and the measurement process.

-Since the measurement process variation therefore affects your required print quality, it is important to have the most accurate and repeatable measurement device possible.
+Since the measurement process variation, therefore, affects your required print quality, it is important to have the most accurate and repeatable measurement device possible.
 That is why our TruCheck units offer the most accurate and repeatable measurements available in the industry.

 Back to top